rami-aouinti/bro-world-portfolio/README.md

 ### Overview

-Super Portfolio is a Nuxt 3 + Tailwind CSS application for crafting a modern, easily editable portfolio. **You are credited as the primary author and maintainer of this edition.**
+Super Portfolio is a Nuxt 3 + Tailwind CSS application for crafting a modern, easily editable portfolio.
+This edition is intended to be maintained by your own team.

 ### Key Features